I’m an Australian writer, researcher and educator, living between Melbourne and Athens, Greece.

 You can read some of my writing in full here.

-In 2021, I was the recipient of an Australia Council Grant to develop the manuscript for my first novel In Real Life.
+In 2022 I was a Hawthornden Fellow, finishing the manuscript for my first novel.
+In 2021, I won the inaugural Speculate!
+Prize for an unpublished manuscript for the same novel.
+I was also the recipient of an Australia Council Grant to develop the manuscript.
 I was also long-listed for both The Commonwealth Writers Story Prize 2021 and the 2021 ABR Elizabeth Jolley Short Story Award.

 In 2020, I won the bi-annual Alan Marshall Short Story Award 2020, for ‘Show Don’t Tell’; in 2019 I placed third in the Newcastle Short Story Award, for ‘Small Acts of Love and Devotion’.
 I was a 2018 Felix Meyer Scholar, travelling to Kenya for the Summer Literary Seminar, studying under the American essayist Lynne Tillman.
 In 2017 I was runner-up in the ABR Elizabeth Jolley Short Story Prize, for ‘The Leaching Layer’, and was highly commended in 2016 for ‘Help Me Harden My Heart’, a story which was subsequently anthologised in the final edition of Best Australian Stories.
-I was a 2016 RG Wilson Scholar, after getting the best Honours mark in the Humanities department of the University of Melbourne.
+I was a 2016 RG Wilson Scholar.

 Since 2019, I’ve been a PhD candidate at the University of RMIT, researching representations of precarity in the contemporary novel.
 I live, for the most part, in Athens, with my wife, the essayist, Ellena Savage.